nvi-inc/fs-vgos/fs-vgos.md

     > **Note:** due to a current incompatibility, the FS--Mark 6 connection will
     > timeout during long running commands such as this.
     >
-    > Until this is fixed, you may want to run this command directly on
+    > Until this is fixed, you can optionally run this command directly on
-    > the Mark 6 with
+    > the Mark 6 from a shell prompt with
     >
     > ```tcsh
     > ssh root@mark6a